 The very first step you’ll need to follow is very simple.
 Head to the Settings – General page in your WordPress dashboard.
 There, you will find two options that are imperative to this whole process: Membership and New User Default Role.
 You will want to check the box that says Anyone can register and choose your default role.
 Normally, that’s going to be Subscriber, but since each role comes with different permissions, that might not be the best for your site.

 By default, you get 5 user roles:

 Each of these roles has a different set of permissions, and you can tweak them with certain plugins and code snippets.
-Some plugins will create specific user roles for themselves (such as BuddyPress creating the Keymaster role).

-Usually, Subscriber is a good choice because they can’t create posts or really get into any kind of trouble.
+In general, Subscriber is a good choice because they can’t create posts or really get into any kind of trouble.
 Once you press the Save button, your site is ready for users to register.
 But you’ll need a login and registration form to do that.

 How to Create a Custom WordPress User Registration Page